French Warship Seizes $108 Million in Drugs during Indian Ocean Seizures

 |0

-This work, French Warship Seizes $108 Million in Drugs during Indian Ocean Seizures, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, French Warship Seizes $108 Million in Drugs during Indian Ocean Seizures, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT